 "In conclusion, among patients admitted with AMI, CHF, or pneumonia in California, discharge on a weekend is not associated with hospital readmission," the authors conclude.
 "Future studies on hospital readmissions should use a population-based approach to accurately capture all readmissions following discharge."

-For patients with acute MI, CHF, or PNA, weekend discharge is not linked with 30-day readmission.
+For patients with acute myocardial infarction, congestive heart failure, and pneumonia, weekend discharge is not associated with 30-day readmission.